 A short e-book, which is freely downloadable from the Mental Health Foundation’s website, investigates how good mental health in the workplace can be encouraged.

 Mental Health First Aid – Line managers’ resource

 A practical guide to managing and supporting people with mental health problems in the workplace.
-Including sections on the recruitment process, promoting well-being, identifying the early warning signs, talking at an early stage, as well as making reasonable adjustments for the employee’s return to work.
+Including sections on the recruitment process, promoting well-being, identifying the early warning signs, talking at an early stage, and making reasonable adjustments for the employee’s return to work.